 HughesNet Speeds and Network Performance

-We’ve aggregated thousands of real-world HughesNet speed test results nationwide to create this snapshot of how their national average speeds have been holding up:
+We’ve collected thousands of real-world HughesNet speed test results nationwide to create this snapshot of how their national average speeds have been holding up:

 HughesNet Download Speeds Over Time

 Here’s the breakdown in some of their top service areas.
 Keep in mind that not every customer will run a speed test, so these results aren’t directly representative of what your experience will be like in a given area.

 |Dayton, Ohio||7.0 Mbps||18 Mbps|